Věříš si?: Trivia

 Contestants are supposed to answer nine trivia questions in three randomly chosen categories.

 Virtual game

-Since the show is sponsored by Sony, the contestants compete in various video games from Sony's EyeToy series.
+Since the show was sponsored by Sony, the contestants compete in various video games from Sony's EyeToy series.

 Prizes

 The winner of the show may either win a basic prize, or a special prize, depending on whether they succeed in a quick final assignment.
-The basic prize consists of various board games, card games, books, or little gadgets.
-The special prize may vary in every episode, usually it's a portable media player or a Sony video game console.
+The basic prize consists of various board games, card games, books, or little gadgets The special prize may vary in every episode, usually it's a portable media player or a Sony video game console.
 The other three contestants who don't win the show are given Věříš si?
-T-shirts along with small gadgets or card games.
+T-shirts along with small gadgets and card games.

 Guests

 Exceptional children presenting their hobbies and/or activities (e.g. figure skating, horse riding etc.) are shown in a short clip within each show.